Magnolia blossom in Zagreb

 The 'Lisinski' sleeper train from Munic to Zagreb, boarding in Munich

-Above, the air-conditioned Croatian sleeping-car to Zagreb, boarding at Munich Hbf.
+Above, the air-conditioned Croatian sleeping-car to Zagreb.
 The Croatian couchette car is the next vehicle to the right.
 See the Croatian sleeper video.

 Sleeper compartment in the Croatian sleeping-car from Munich to Zagreb Sleeper compartment in the Croatian sleeping-car from Munich to Zagreb 4 or 6-berth couchettes on train from Munich to Zagreb